denali-js/core/README.md

 Denali's view layer is unique as well.
 Rather than traditional HTML rendering, Denali's view layer renders JSON.
-Instead of the usual templates and view classes.  we have Serializers instead, which tell Denali how to render the data you supply as a response.
+Instead of the usual templates and view classes, we have Serializers instead, which tell Denali how to render the data you supply as a response.
 The separation of responsibilties ensures you can tweak how your data is structured in your API without having to change any of the logic of your app.
-Several common formats, include JSON-API, are supported out of the box, and customization is easy.
+Several common formats, including JSON-API, are supported out of the box, and customization is easy.

 ### MV(C) - Actions instead of Controllers